-The PADI Search and Recovery diver specialty course is great when things fall overboard.
+The PADI Search and Recovery diver speciality course is great when things fall overboard.
 Dropped something into the water over the dock?
 Yes, it happens, people drop items from boats, air mattresses and even while scuba diving.
 When you want to go and find it, then the PADI Search and Recovery Diver Specialty course is the right course for you.
 Learn effective ways to find objects, large and small.
 Use navigation patterns to find objects and a lift bag to bring up items from the seabed.
 Claim your reward when you know how to succeed in finding objects underwater.

 Who should take this course?